afaundez/reaktor-challenge/README.md

 ### Next: Clean up

-The file are grown a bit, so I'll start splitting files, and reviewing coding style.
+The files are grown a bit, so I'll start splitting files and reviewing coding style.
 I will document also how to use.